 The last place we visited was a coffee shop where they train barristers.
 This took my coffee addiction to another level!
 It’s probably a good job I didn’t know about this place sooner as I would have been here every day spending all my money on fancy coffee.
 These guys are coffee experts and even if you don’t go on this tour try and seek them out.

-Free Graffiti Tour
+Bogota Graffiti Tour

-The tour takes you on foot from La Candelaria, into Santa Fe and then back to Candelaria.
+The Bogota tour takes you on foot from La Candelaria, into Santa Fe and then back to Candelaria.

 So if you want to know why Justin Beber is partly responsible for the uprising of graffiti in Bogota you need to take this tour!

-Free Walking tour
+Take a Free Walking tour of Bogota

 I wrote a whole post you can read here about why I love to do free walking tours in a new city.
 Bogota is no exception.
 Walking tours are great if you want to orientate yourself or just speed up the orientation!
 They help you to make the most of your time and as they are by donation you can pay what you can afford.